 This 12-month residency program is open to applicants enrolled in a quality Clinical Psychology Doctoral program with relevant coursework and practicum experience in child and adolescent psychology.
 CPA/APA accredited doctoral programs are preferred, but applicants from unaccredited programs will be considered.

-All application materials should be submitted by the application deadline of November 1, 2021 11:59 pm EST. Selected candidates will be contacted for an interview soon after the application deadline.
+Applications will open in the Fall and all application materials should be submitted by the application deadline in November 2023.
+Selected candidates will be contacted for an interview soon after the application deadline in accordance with APPIC procedures.

 For more information about Kinark’s Doctoral Residency Program, please see the full brochure below: